aws-samples/amazon-sagemaker-tensorflow-object-detection-api/README.md

 * Deploy your model on a SageMaker Endpoint and visualize predictions

 ### Get started
-Clone this respotory into your Amazon SageMaker notebook instance:
+Clone this repository into your Amazon SageMaker notebook instance:

 ```
 git clone https://github.com/aws-samples/amazon-sagemaker-tensorflow-object-detection-api.git